Contrary to popular belief, stretching before a workout

 Individuals with certain muscular imbalances or postural problems

-can benefits from stretching.
+can benefit from stretching.
 Stretching can help maintain flexibility

 which may otherwise decline with age or inactivity due to an